 A detailed listing of the lecture slide titles is available upon request.

-In addition, participants will have the opportunity to engage with Professor Scott during live sessions, on the regulatory response to COVID and lessons from COVID about future regulation, to be scheduled in the coming year.
+In addition, participants will have the opportunity to engage with Professor Scott during live sessions, on current events affecting the global financial system, to be scheduled in the coming year.

 International Finance: Policy, Regulations, and Transactions will give participants a fundamental overview of how the global financial system works and how it is regulated.
 Program participants will gain an understanding of the regulatory framework and policy purpose of global banking regulation, global securities regulation, and cutting-edge issues.